Want to quickly and effortlessly type emoji on Ubuntu? Well, you can — and in this short post we show you how.

 Ubuntu (like many modern Linux distros) includes Google’s Noto Color emoji font as part of the default install.
 It’s this font that lets you see emoji on Linux in full color, in native Linux apps like Corebird, Rhythmbox, Geary, and, yes, even the humble Terminal.

 No more squinting at bizarre black and white symbols.

 But seeing the glyphs is only half of it.
 To make it easy to enter emoji on the Linux desktop GNOME developers created an interactive, searchable emoji picker.
 This picker was included as part of the GNOME 3.28 release in early 2018.

 The picker is small pop-over window that makes it easy to find, select and enter emoji in native GTK apps.

-All you have to do to access the emoji picker in a native Linux app is right-click in a text-field and select the “Insert Emoji” option from the context menu.
+All you have to do to access an emoji picker in GTK Linux apps is right-click in a text-field and select the “Insert Emoji” option from the context menu.